-For fieldwork enlisted the help of Ana Rica Navarra.
-Ana served as a research assistant/translator and accompanied while conducting most of the interviews and classroom observations.
+For fieldwork, the researcher enlisted the help of Ana Rica Navarra.
+Ana served as a research assistant/translator and accompanied the researcher while conducting most of the interviews and classroom observations.
 Though all the participants of this research are bilingual, the option of being interviewed in Tagalog increased the comfort of the participants and the quality of stories and reflections gathered.

 Ethical Considerations